Gleyber Torres Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.